 Показати скорочену інформацію

-dc.contributor.authorTokarchuk, Oleksiiuk
+dc.contributor.authorTokarchuk, Oleksiien

-dc.contributor.authorMytko, Mykolauk
+dc.contributor.authorMytko, Mykolaen

-dc.contributor.authorBurlaka, Serhiiuk
+dc.contributor.authorBurlaka, Serhiien

-dc.contributor.authorZozulyak, Igoruk
+dc.contributor.authorZozulyak, Igoren

-dc.contributor.authorStadnik, Mykolauk
+dc.contributor.authorStadnik, Mykolaen

 dc.contributor.authorМитко, М. В.uk